ViniciusMeyer/pdp2020/README.md

 Here, you will find all used codes and results from the submitted paper.</br>

-Authors: Vinıcius Meyer, Dionatra F. Kirchoff, Matheus L. da Silva and C ́esar A. F. De Rose</br> Polytechnic School, Pontifical Catholic University of Rio Grande do Sul (PUCRS)- Porto Alegre, Brazil</br>
+Authors: Vinícius Meyer, Dionatrã F. Kirchoff, Matheus L. da Silva and César A. F. De Rose</br> Polytechnic School, Pontifical Catholic University of Rio Grande do Sul (PUCRS)- Porto Alegre, Brazil</br>

 Reference: to appear</br>